 - Are you tracking your data, and how can you automate this process or the reports?

-- What standard operating procedures do you have and are they documented for teamlancing members.
+- What standard operating procedures do you have and are they documented?

 - If you cannot work for a temporary amount of time, what is your contingency plan, and do you have a support team?
 Are they trained on your process?

 This end-of-the-year checklist isn’t an exhaustive list for freelancers, but it will get your wheels turning with ideas on ways to improve how you run your business, attract and retain your clients, and create systems that help you work smarter within your workflow.
-Yes, this can be time-consuming, but it can also be enriching with keeping you on track with your goals.
+Yes, this can be time-consuming, but it can also help you stay on track with your goals.